KaiHotz/react-rollup-boilerplate/README.md

 - `npm run styleguide:build` : Builds the static Styleguide in case you want to deploy it.
 - `npm run test` : Runs the tests.
 - `npm run test:coverage`: Runs the test and shows the coverage.
-- `npm run lint` : Runs the linter.
+- `npm run lint` : Runs the linter, typescipt typecheck and stylelint.
-- `npm run lint:fix` : Runs the linter and fixes automatic fixable issues.
+- `npm run lint:fix` : Runs the linter, typescipt typecheck and stylelint and fixes automatic fixable issues.
+- `npm run eslint`: Runs only the javascipt linter.
+- `npm run eslint:fix`: Runs only the javascipt linter and fixes automatic fixable issues.
+- `npm run stylelint`: Runs only the sytle linter.
+- `npm run stylelint:fix`: Runs only the sytle linter and fixes automatic fixable issues.
+- `npm run check-types`: Runs typescript type checker.
 - `npm run release` : Publishes your Library on NPM or your private Registry (depending on your config in your `.npmrc` file).
 - `npm run deploy`: Deploys the Styleguide to GitHub Pages.